guillaumelauzier/42dico/README.md

 # C 00

-1. **putchar**: This function likely takes a single character as an argument and prints it to the standard output.
+1. **putchar**: This function takes a single character as an argument and prints it to the standard output.
 It's similar to the standard C function `putchar()`.

 2. **print_alphabet**: This function prints the English alphabet ('a' to 'z' or 'A' to 'Z') to the standard output.